-JMECA offers you this monthly prayer cycle for the Province of Jerusalem and the Middle East, home to the three Abrahamic faiths, centre of the world’s political conflicts, asks for your prayers.
+JMECA offers you this monthly prayer cycle for the Province of Jerusalem and the Middle East and the Province of Alexandria, home to the three Abrahamic faiths, centre of the world’s political conflicts, asks for your prayers.

 THE DIOCESE OF JERUSALEM